Historical Studies

 1. MA applicants should hold an honours degree in history, or equivalent.
 Priority is given to those with first-class standing.

-2. PhD applicants should hold a masters degree in history with high and first class standing.
+2. PhD applicants should hold a masters degree in history with high or first class standing.

-3. Prior to applying, applicants must contact a prospective advisor to secure research supervision.
+3. Prior to applying, applicants must contact the Director of Graduate Studies and a prospective advisor to secure research supervision.

 5. International applicants whose first language is not English must submit language scores that meet or exceed International English language testing system (IELTS) band 7.